IOC looking at postponing Tokyo Olympics in 4 weeks of talks

-LAUSANNE, Switzerland (AP) — The IOC will look at postponing the Tokyo Olympics during four weeks of talks announced Sunday amid mounting criticism by athletes and sports officials during the coronavirus pandemic.
+LAUSANNE, Switzerland (AP) — The International Olympic Committee (IOC) will look at postponing the Tokyo Olympics during four weeks of talks announced Sunday amid mounting criticism by athletes and sports officials during the coronavirus pandemic.

-Consultation with Japanese public authorities, global sports officials, broadcasters and sponsors will deal with “scenario planning” for the July 24-Aug.
-9 games, the International Olympic Committee said.
+Consultation with Japanese public authorities, global sports officials, broadcasters and sponsors will deal with “scenario planning” for the July 24-August 9 games, the International Olympic Committee said.

 This includes “the scenario of postponement,” the IOC said in a statement, adding “cancellation is not on the agenda.”